suchimitha/just-the-docs/docs/InvoiceOperations/createPO.md

 # Create Purchase Order

-To Create Purchase Order pass the values to Invoice wrapper and assign it to request. xeroInvoice and then call the method BreadwinnerAPI.call(). here Customer (ClientId (Xero Contact Id)) is requred.
+To Create Purchase Order pass the values to Invoice wrapper and assign it to request. xeroInvoice and then call the method BreadwinnerAPI.call().
+Here Customer (ClientId (Xero Contact Id)) is requried.

 ## Sample Code